VadimToptunov/mobile_test_recorder/PHASE_6_PLAN.md

-# Phase 6 - Test Maintenance & Self-Healing
+# Phase 6 - Self-Healing Tests & Maintenance

 ## Overview

-Phase 6 focuses on **automatic test maintenance** - keeping tests working as the app evolves.
-After Phase 5 gave us comprehensive CI/CD integration and analysis tools, Phase 6 makes the framework truly autonomous by automatically detecting and fixing broken tests.
+Phase 6 focuses on **automatic test maintenance** - the framework detects broken selectors during test failures and fixes them automatically.
+Plus a simple dashboard to review and approve the changes.

----

-## Goals

-Make tests self-maintaining:
-1. Detect broken selectors automatically
-2. Find and apply fixes without human intervention
-3. Keep Page Objects up-to-date with app changes

 ---